Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 Right: 10th rib Left: 10th rib

-How to determine the mobility of the lower edge of an organ?
+How to determine the mobility of the lower edge of the organ?

-This research method is not easy and requires certain skills, or better, also experience.
-Complications arising from its use are usually associated with incorrect execution technique.
-As for the anatomical features that can create problems for the researcher, it is mainly expressed obesity.
-In general, percussion is easiest to perform on asthenics.
+This research method is not easy and requires certain skills, and better yet, experience.
+Complications that arise during its use are usually associated with incorrect execution technique.
+Concerning anatomical features that can create problems for the researcher, mainly severe obesity.
+In general, it is easiest to perform percussion on asthenics.
 The sound is clear and loud.

-What needs to be done to easily define the boundaries of the lung?
+What needs to be done to easily determine the boundaries of the lung?

 • Know exactly where, how and what boundaries to look for.
-Good theoretical training is the key to success.
+Good theoretical preparation is the key to success.

-• The finger-plessimeter should lie parallel to the boundary being determined, move perpendicular to it.
+• The pessimeter finger should lie parallel to the boundary being determined and should move perpendicular to it.

 • Hands should be relaxed.
-Percussion requires little effort.
+Percussion does not require much effort.

 • And, of course, experience is very important.
-Practice builds self-confidence.
+Practice gives you confidence in your abilities.

 Summarize

-Percussion is a very important diagnostic method of research.
-It allows one to suspect many pathological conditions of the chest organs.
-Deviations of the boundaries of the lungs from normal indicators, impaired mobility of the lower edge are symptoms of some serious diseases, the timely diagnosis of which is important for full treatment.
+Percussion is a very important diagnostic method.
+It allows one to suspect many pathological conditions chest organs.
+Deviations of the borders of the lungs from normal values, impaired mobility of the lower edge are symptoms of some serious illnesses, timely diagnosis which is important for complete treatment.

 Date of publication: 05/22/17

-Topographic percussion of the lungs is a physical diagnostic method based on tapping the chest and assessing the sounds that occur during the procedure.
-By the nature of sound vibrations, the physical condition, size, and location of the respiratory system are determined.
+Topographic percussion of the lungs is a method of physical diagnosis based on percussion of the chest and assessment of the sounds that occur during the procedure.
+By the nature of sound vibrations they determine physical state, size, location of the organ of the respiratory system.

 Methods for measuring the border of the lungs

-Topographic percussion allows you to determine the position of the lungs in the chest relative to adjacent internal organs.
-This can be achieved due to the difference between the sounds that occur when tapping air lung tissue and denser, air-free structures.
-The study includes consistent clarification of the height of the apices, the width of the fields, the lower boundaries and the mobility of the lobar margins.
+Topographic percussion allows you to determine the position of the lungs in the chest relative to nearby internal organs.
+This can be achieved due to the difference between the sounds that arise when tapping the airy lung tissue and denser structures that do not contain air.
+The study includes sequential clarification of the height of the tops, the width of the fields, the lower borders and the mobility of the lobar edges.

-Lung topography is performed using several percussion methods:
+Lung topography is carried out using several percussion methods:

 • deep;